How to Fully Embrace a Wild Camping Experience

 The basic essence of wild camping entails seeking out wilderness experiences away from official campgrounds.
 While actual ‘hiding’ isn’t usually necessary unlike stealth or guerrilla camping that tend to be undertaken in more urban environments, it is still important to keep a relatively low profile.
 Different countries, states and territories all have their own rules and regulations when it comes to wild camping in National Parks and Forest Service lands so check with the relevant land agency to be safe.

-The other crucial element is being respectful towards nature.
+The crucial element is being respectful towards nature.
 Most of these remote campsites we seek out are not marked on maps, have never been camped on before and as such need to be treated with due care and respect.
 I guess the first and foremost rule of wild camping is always leaving your site as pristine as you found it.

 1. Pick a nice spot